Farmer Training Workshops

-- growing for market
+- crop planning and growing for market

-- hands-on farmers market operations
+- farmers market operations

 - financial tracking